tommaso-caputi/fast-ftp/README.md

 <br />
 <br />
 python background app for auto save files on ftp server<br />
-vs code extention for auto save files on ftp server

 ## Setup
 1. Create .env file in app directory and insert all needed values